 For the ACR, RTDs have been experimentally determined at a fixed residence time of 30 minutes and using 50% volume agitators (V50), with a bottom up flow direction, whilst varying agitation frequency.
 The "CSTRs in series" model was applied to the distribution curves to assess the number of theoretical stages.

-The RTD curves were found through the cumulative distribution, experimentally, a step change in process media from water to a low concentration sodium chloride solution, data was recorded for at least 3 residence times using a conductivity sensor.
+The Residence time distribution curves were found through the cumulative distribution, experimentally, a step change in process media from water to a low concentration sodium chloride solution, data was recorded for at least 3 residence times using a conductivity sensor.

 Table 1: Summary of Results of the ACR RTD Testing.